-1.3 LAND OWNERSHIP AND LAND USE
+1.4 LAND OWNERSHIP AND LAND USE

-1.3.1 Land Ownership
+1.4.1 Land Ownership

 Prior to 2022, AQC owned that land containing the Dartbrook Mine surface infrastructure.
-In early 2022, AQC sold most of its landholdings to a private joint venture that was interested in using the land for post-mining agricultural activities.
+In early 2022, AQC sold most of its landholdings to a private entity (Trepang Services) that was interested in using the land for postmining agricultural activities.